pgmgent-pgm-3/A_Spotify_application-Brent_Van_Steertegem/README.md

 \* marks you need to be either en editer or an admin to perform this action.
 \** marks you need to be an admin to perform an action.

+By adding `/api-docs` to the base url of the application you can watch the documentation of all endpoints.

 # Author
 Created by Brent Van Steertegem.